Fantastique Day!

 Happy Mother’s Day!’

-Pings a cheery text from Small Boy at 7:37am British Summer Time!
-It is earlier than I was hoping to wake up but it does make me smile.
+My bleary eyes may be struggling to open, but it does make me smile.
 Small Boy is in France, so probably doesn’t know that our clocks have ‘Sprung Forward’.
-In any case it is now a family tradition that Christmas, my Birthday and usually Mother’s Day too, start at some ungodly hour with my boy crashing enthusiastically into the bedroom with a tray of breakfast!
+Equally, however, he is quite an early riser and it is now a family tradition that: Christmas; my Birthday; Mother’s Day start at some ungodly hour with my boy crashing enthusiastically into the bedroom with a tray of breakfast!

-The girls, by contrast, are far keener on their weekend lie-ins and so it’s very quiet house that greets me, as I creep downstairs for my first cup of tea.
+The girls, by contrast, are far keener on their weekend lie-ins and so it’s very quiet house that greets me, as I creep downstairs for a cup of tea.
 I decide that it’s the perfect time, on this National Day of Maternal-ness, to contemplate life as a mum!

-The biggest change is that parenthood, life or maybe just becoming older and grumpier has lead to me being far more… forthright at best, and … confrontational at worst.
+The biggest change is that parenthood, life or maybe just becoming older and grumpier has lead to me being far more… forthright (if I’m being generous), or … confrontational (if I sprinkle that with a frosting of reality.)

 Quiet‘ was always the adjective used to describe me at school and I am pretty sure I was a fairly diffident young adult too and started out as a fairly meek and mild mum.

-Years ago, I recall how in a, now legendary, family incident my mum took on a grumpy ice-cream seller in Harlech, who was picking on one of the kids.
+As an example, I recall how, in a, now legendary, family incident my mum took on a grumpy ice-cream seller in Harlech, who was picking on one of the kids.
 It was she who defended our family honour and earned herself the title of ‘Nana the Brave‘.
 The name stuck for years and if ever the kids faced a tricky situation I’d advise,

 ‘”Try and sort it out yourself, but if that doesn’t work …. we’ll send in Nana the Brave!’

 So more outspoken for sure but is this is a single mum trait?
 You certainly do have to tough up and find your voice as a sole parent.
 Read the incredible Dame Susan Black’s story for true inspiration.
 Whereas my ‘Mum the Brave’ exploits usually revolve around riding to the rescue of my family, she uses her strength to flourish in her own career too.
-And that’s something I’ve been less good at and perhaps coukd be my next big challenge….
+Perhaps that’s a challenge, I should also take on?

 D Day !